As an Amazon Associate, I earn from qualifying purchases you make on this website.

 When the music starts up, the members form a circle.
-They make their best moves and whip combs out of pockets to style any stray hairs back into place.
+They make their best moves and whip combs out of their pockets to style any stray hairs back into place.
 Everyone has “the strut.”
 They love to strut.

 It was all entertaining.
 The group, the Strangers, put on an outstanding show.
-They, and another, the Lebels, have been dancing rockabilly at the entrance to Yoyogi Park for at least thirty years.
+They, and another, the Lebels, have been dancing at the entrance to Yoyogi Park for at least thirty years.
 If I’m wrong about the time, please let me know.
 Still, I vaguely remember seeing them in the early 1990s when a girlfriend took me to Harajuku.

 The dancers are a very diverse group.
-Some seem to be in their late teens, a few in their twenties, thirties, and forties.
+Some seem to be in their late teens, and a few are in their twenties, thirties, and forties.
 A couple might be in their fifties or even sixties.
 They might be getting old, but they aren’t slowing down.
 The Strangers have the moves and always look cool.